kdoore/CS1335-Documentation/variables.rst

 Booleans
 ========

-Boolean variables can have the value :code:`true` or :code:`false`;  Boolean variables are useful for storing the state of a
+Boolean variables can have the value :code:`true` or :code:`false`;  Boolean variables are useful for storing the state some program element to control some branch option within the program, often within a conditional branch, the boolean variable value is changed to indicate the state of the program has changed::.

+	var isActive = true;
+	if(isActive){
+		doSomething();	//trigger some state dependent behavior
+		isActive=false	//change the state variable after the state behavior has been triggered }

 Characters
 ===========